causeri3/face-detection-stream/README.md

 `pip install -r requirements.txt`

-or even better if you use uv:
+Or even better if you use [uv](https://docs.astral.sh/uv/getting-started/installation/#__tabbed_1_1), run in the directory of this repo:
 ```sh
 uv venv
 uv pip install -r requirements.txt
 ```
 ## Run
+* with uv
+ `uv run stream.py`

+* standard
- `python stream.py --help`
+ `python stream.py`

 ### Args
 See all arguments : `python stream.py --help`

 You can
 * choose between multiple camera devices
-* choose whether the object detection is in your video or just in the logs
+* choose whether the object detection is streaming as video or just in the logs - both ways you get a json payload out with the detections
-* choose between an image or json pyload

 ---